Kharisma-Maerel/WD-Seatwork-1/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+the project is a practice of making a website's headers and footers.
+The main purpose of this project was to have a hands-on experience in making a header and footer, along side using the different ways of using photos and texts.
+Some key components found are different text and image placements and button transitions or effects.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- Headers and Footers
-- Transactional
+- Button transitions
+- Different formats and placements of images

 ### Technology
 <!-- TODO: List of Technology Used -->